|Last Update: 30 April 2018|

 IMPORTANT: The first teaching event of this module is the Lecture session on Tuesday 3-October-2017 from 14-16 hrs in room A25 of the Business School South Building.
 The first Workshop on Thursday 5-October will include an activity for those that are already enrolled in the module or are considering taking this module.
 I will also be available to answer questions about the module during this first Lecture and Workshop sessions.

-If you are considering taking this interesting and exciting optional module in your course, but need more information to make your decision, you are very welcome to join the first lecture which will give you a good idea about the topics in the module and the type of assessment in this module including sample of past students work and feedback.
+If you are considering taking this module in your course, but need more information to make your decision, you are very welcome to join the first lecture which will give you a good idea about the topics in the module and the type of assessment in this module including sample of past students work and feedback.
 Alternatively, please contact me if you want to know more about the module.

 CONTEXT: This module is related to other modules in the theme 'AI, Modelling and Optimization' in the School of Computer Science.
 For example, it is closely related to the G52AIM module.
 In the G54LDO module we learn how to write an solve mathematical models of optimization problems like bin packing and travelling salesman.
 When the problem is not too large, mathematical optimization can be used to find the actual optimal solution to the problem.
 But when the problem is too large, these mathematical optimization methods might take too long time and hence other search techniques like those studies in the module G52AIM (heuristics) can be used.
 However, those heuristic search techniques cannot guarantee to find the actual optimal solution to the problem, but a good enough quality solution is shorter computation times.
 The techniques studied in the G54LDO module are the base for developing and understanding optimization and is core knowledge for anyone interested in this field.
 Even if you are developing heurisitcs, it is essential to understand mathematical optimization.